 “How well did you know him?”

 “Not at all, really.
 He came to parties here sometimes, and I could tell he was checking out all the female flesh, but I… wasn’t his type.”
-She tapped the arm of her wheelchair.
+She patted the arm of her wheelchair.
 “I was invisible to him.”
 She laughed.
 “Which was absolutely fine with me, I can tell you.”

 “As far as you could see, was there something — anything more happening with any of your roommates, or any other regular guests at the parties?”